cjprybol/reproducibility-via-singularity/README.md

 PATH="/Software/.linuxbrew/bin:/Software/anaconda3/bin:$PATH"
 ```

 Now let's use our package managers to quickly and easily install and configure software into the container.
-You can review their full offerings here -> [Homebrew-science](https://github.com/Homebrew/homebrew-science) & [Bioconda channel of anaconda](https://github.com/bioconda/bioconda-recipes/tree/master/recipes)
+You can review many additional software offerings here -> [Homebrew-science](https://github.com/Homebrew/homebrew-science) & [Bioconda channel of anaconda](https://github.com/bioconda/bioconda-recipes/tree/master/recipes), although these channels are just the tip of the iceberg for what's available!

 Linuxbrew
 ```bash